Young Native American Is Run Down By Truck Driver In Possible Racially Motivated Attack

 “He reversed over us, then went back over us forwards,” Anderson said, describing the incident.

-Kramer, who Anderson said was hit trying to “save me” by pushing him out of the truck’s path, didn’t survive.
+Kramer, who Anderson said was hit while trying to save him by pushing him out of the truck’s path, didn’t survive.

 “We didn’t deserve this.
 We didn’t deserve any of this,” Anderson said.

 Initial reports on the incident claimed that someone in the group of young people threw a rock at the suspect’s truck, breaking a window, angering the driver before Kramer and Anderson were run over.
-But that information is being disputed by the Quinault Indian Nation, who said Monday that witnesses told police the rocks were thrown after the two victims were hit.
+But that information is being disputed by the Quinault Indian Nation, who said on Monday that witnesses told police the rocks were thrown after the two victims were hit.

 "The current press reports are causing much grief for our young Quinault youth who witnessed this horrible event every time it is falsely announced," said Larry Ralston, Quinault tribal treasurer, in a statement.